rafaelmardojai/firefox-gnome-theme/README.md

 3. Open directory in a terminal.

-4. Create a `chrome` directory if it doesn't exist.
+4. Create a `chrome` directory if it doesn't exist:

 	```sh
 	mkdir -p chrome